rabithole/commercial/commercial/README.md

 # To Do List
-### Add restrictions to making duplicate companies etc
+- Add restrictions to making duplicate companies etc

-### Restrict company delettion process
+- Soft deletes for companies.
+--- Shopify does not allow deletions after an order has been placed.
+--- Will need to create a soft delete method for our api.
+Should include someway to exclude already created companies locally.

-### Error handling from graphql
+- Error handling from graphql
-#### Inconsistent behavior from Shopify's GraphQL error messaging.
-Need to develop error handling at the front end level with the form and handle less errors coming from Shopify.
-### Must add all info handling for the company creation page.
-### Add "commercial" as a prepopulated tag

-### Format zip code input to be number.
-Can't limit length with type='number'. maxLength only works with text.
-### Casacade deletion of employees when their company is deleted.
+- Casacade deletion of employees when their company is deleted.
-##### Customer cannot be deleted from Shopify if they have placed an order.

-### Create process for employee to send add company info to a client.
+- Create process for employee to send add company info to a client.

-### Add checks to stop accidental deletions
-#### Redirect after company deletions.
+- Redirect after company deletions.
-#### Pop up modal for deletions
+--- Pop up modal for deletions

 // Employee / Employees
-### Password is in employee table.
+- Password is in employee table.
 Need to reconfigure
-### Add validation for employee creation form
+- Add validation for employee creation form

 # Questions for Brett
-### Same employee at multiple companies.
+- Same employee at multiple companies.
 Is this a problem?
-### Setting a primary employee

 # Potential Bugs
-### There are two sources of data.
+- There are two sources of data.
 Most stored on shopify db, but some stored in ours.
 Need to to keep company and primary contact info consistent between the two.

-### Possible a DIG employee could modify a company from the Shopify admin and affect continuity between our API and Shopify's admin API.
+- Possible a DIG employee could modify a company from the Shopify admin and affect continuity between our API and Shopify's admin API.

-### Consider how to share or not share a companies cost_plus markup for client facing pages.
+- Consider how to share or not share a companies cost_plus markup for client facing pages.

+# Current Notes
+- Cutting off last character in notes in shopify when creating company.
+- Pre-set country code.
+- Last digit omittance in notes when creating new company.

 # Getting Started with Create React App